rianadon/Cosmos-Keyboards/README.md

 [Cosmos](https://ryanis.cool/cosmos) is released under an open-core model.
 95% of the generator is free and open-source.
 Pro features (rounded edges, the stilts model, and wrist rests) are not.

+---

+Everything from here on is fairly technical.
+If you can't program but know CAD, read [this tutorial](https://ryanis.cool/contributing#super-simple-contributing) to learn how you can help improve (or reference) the generator's models.

+---

 ## Generator

 Most generator code lives at [`src/lib`] and[`src/routes/beta`].
 Some files used for pre-generating STEP & GLB files used in the generator are located at [`src/model_gen`].